CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 | 200 | 9       |  12          |
 | 250 | 7        |  10          |

+Instead of using another vector for normal, we first normalize it, then squeeze the x and y component of the normal vector in vec4 for color and position (which are both vec3).
+Finally we compute the z component with sqrt(1 - x * x - y * y).
 Since we're saving the amount of memory we're passing around, we observe obvious improvement in terms of FPS with 2-component normals.

 ### Credits